Book Review: Atomic Habits

 - Apply the two-minute rule to reduce the entry barrier of forming a good habit

 - Delay instant gratification.
-This is a contrary to what our species was used to back in our hunting days.
+This is contrary to what our species was used to back in our hunting days.
 But delaying a reward (often) for a bigger return is actually more beneficial overall.

 At the end of the day, good habits are essential to our success.
 Most people recognize a good habit and can start one with ease.
 Many give up good habits midway however, because they lack the understanding to keep up.
 Using the above hacks will certainly help.
 However, Clear mentioned that the greatest obstacle to keeping a habit is perhaps being able to stand the "boredom" of doing repetitive routines.
 This is especially true in the world of sports.
-No wonder there are so few star athletes.
+No wonder there are so few elite athletes in the world.
 It makes me appreciate them more as they not only create great habits in toning their trade, but also in their diets, physical fitness and other aspects of their life.